GitCadet/aragocd/README.md

 # 🦑 ArgoCD on Kubernetes

 I deployed a ArgoCD agent in my Kubernetes cluster to automate application deployment using GitOps principles.
-[NOTE: I used pw instead my actual password in the README]
+**NOTE: I used pw in exchange of my actual password in the README*
 ## Prerequisites

 Before I started the setup, I made sure I had the following: